SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/kick.md

-   user_id | User ID of the viewer who sent the message username | Username of the viewer who sent the message color | User chat color role | Role of the viewer who sent the message picture_url | Picture URL of the viewer who sent the message verified | Whether the viewer is verified badge_list | Follower badges of the viewer who sent the message is_subscriber | Whether the viewer is a subscriber is_founder | Whether the viewer is a founder months | Amount of months the viewer is a subscriber for amount_gifted | Amount of gifted subscribers by the viewer {:class='table table-secondary table-hover'}
+   user_id | User ID of the viewer who sent the message username | Username of the viewer who sent the message color | User chat color badge_list | Follower badges of the viewer who sent the message is_moderator | Whether the viewer is a moderator is_subscriber | Whether the viewer is a subscriber is_founder | Whether the viewer is a founder is_broadcaster | Whether the viewer is a broadcaster {:class='table table-secondary table-hover'}

    </div>